 Did you know that chamomile has a beneficial effect on your sleep?
 We can thank the apigenin for it.
 Apigenin is a chemical ingredient in the chamomile that calms the central nervous system and consequently helps us fall asleep.
 This flavonoid acts anti-inflammatory and softens the spasms of smooth muscles.

 An interesting finding by researchers is that apigenin affects approximately 160 proteins in the human body.
-Study published in the Proceedings of the National Academy of Sciences proves that the drugs produced by the pharmaceutical industry target at only one single molecule.
-Amazing chamomile, isn’t it?
+A study published in the Proceedings of the National Academy of Sciences proves that the drugs produced by the pharmaceutical industry target only one single molecule.
+Chamomile is amazing, isn’t it?

 Chamomile tea is a cure for restless sleep also.
-A cup of chamomile tea is known as a sleeping agent, as it increases the level of glycine – a neurotransmitter that releases your nerves and acts as a mild sedative.
-It has the ability to stagger you into a sweet sleep, as a warm tea drastically increases your body temperature and the body responds by cooling intensely.
+It is known as a calming agent, as it increases the level of glycine – a neurotransmitter that releases your nerves and acts as a mild sedative.
+It has the ability to stagger you into sleep, as a warm tea drastically increases your body temperature and the body responds by cooling intensely.

 Chamomile is extremely useful in the bedroom, it helps with insomnia and its aroma works relaxing.

 People also use chamomile in cosmetics (shampoos, creams), as their properties have a smoother and anti-inflammatory effect.
-It is also popular for the shampoo production for bright hair, as it improves the bright color of the hair.
+It is also popular for the shampoo production for bright hair, as it improves the bright hair color.

 Recent research has shown that chamomile has many other beneficial effects.
 It accelerates wound healing, has a positive effect on diabetes, and successfully works against cancer.